pogerbrin/dmsc-log/2021-02-18-AARON-and-NoPaint.md

+## Week 2

-## My thoughts on "Harold Cohen and AARON: A 40 Year Collaboration"
+# My thoughts on "Harold Cohen and AARON: A 40 Year Collaboration"

+# Here are some of the pieces I made using NoPaint!